popkdodge/popkdodge.github.io/_posts/2020-05-29-DAL-ready-for-take-off.md

 ## Introductions

 The COVID-19 pandemic has cause significant financial impact on the airlines industries.
 Whitch one of the major airlines is most at risk of bankrupcies?
 In the past three months majors airlines stock plunge and loss 30-60% of its value.
 As shutdown come to a close investors look toward major airlines companies for a once in a lifetime opportunity to buy in to Airlines royalites such as **Delta** ([NYSE:DAL](https://finance.yahoo.com/quote/DAL/)), **Southwest Airlines** ([NYSE:LUV](https://finance.yahoo.com/quote/LUV/)), **American Airlines** ([NASDAQ: AAL](https://finance.yahoo.com/quote/AAL/)), and **United Airlines** ([NASDAQ:UAL](https://finance.yahoo.com/quote/UAL/)).
-Delta is the best choice amongs them.

 {: .box-note}
 **Note:** All of the graph and chart is interactive feel free to play around with it.